Covariance and Correlation (2015)

 Similarly, if the smaller values of one variable correspond with the smaller values of the other variable, then the covariance between two variables will be positive.
 In contrast, if the greater values of one variable (say, $X_i$) mainly correspond to the smaller values of the other variables (say, $X_j$), i.e. both of the variables tend to show opposite behavior, then the covariance will be negative.

 In other words, positive covariance between two variables means they (both of the variables) vary/change together in the same direction relative to their expected values (averages).
-It means that if one variable moves above its average value, then the other variable tends to be above its average value.
+It means that if one variable moves above its average value, the other variable tends to be above its average value.

 Similarly, if covariance is negative between the two variables, then one variable tends to be above its expected value, while the other variable tends to be below its expected value.
 If covariance is zero then it means that there is no linear dependency between the two variables.
-Mathematically covariance between two random variables $X_i$ and $X_j$ can be represented as

 \[COV(X_i, X_j)=E[(X_i-\mu_i)(X_j-\mu_j)]\]